theohidekii/AI-WhatsApp-Agent/README.md

 ### ✅ PostgreSQL Setup

 In EasyPanel:
-- Create a service → PostgreSQL
+- Add service → Search for PostgreSQL
 - Name: n8n-postgres
 - Save the internal credentials

 ###✅ Redis Setup

 In EasyPanel:
-- Create a service → Redis
+- Add service → Search for Redis
 - Name: n8n-redis
 - Save the external host, port, and password